-To access services through the Student Disability Resource Center, please follow the steps below.
+To access services through the Student Disability Resource Center, please follow the steps outlined on this page.
 If you have any questions, please contact the Student Disability Resource Center.
-You can call our office at 478-445-5931, e-mail email@example.com or stop by our office in Russell Library, room 109.
+You can call our office at 478-445-5931, e-mail firstname.lastname@example.org or stop by our office in Russell Library, room 109.

 1. Complete a Request for Services (pdf) and Provide Disability Documentation (pdf)

-Once completed, please return the Request for Services and documentation to our office by mailing it to the address below, e-mailing it to firstname.lastname@example.org, faxing to 478-445-1959, or delivering it to us in person.
+Once completed, please return the Request for Services and documentation to our office by mailing it, e-mailing it to email@example.com, faxing to 478-445-1959, or delivering it to us in person.

 - a current evaluation (less than 36 months old) of the disability from a qualified professional (licensed to diagnose the condition by Georgia law; evaluators may not be friends or family members of the student);